 Rochat's scholarly work focuses on poets and writers from France, Switzerland and Quebec.
 Her essays on René Char, Philippe Jaccottet, Gustave Roud, Corinna Bille, Anne Hébert, Hubert Aquin and Monique Proulx have appeared in journals in the United States, Canada and Europe.
 She is currently examining the ways in which Swiss author Corinna Bille reworks certain fairy tales elements into her short stories.
 She also plans to translate some of Bille's poetry into English.

-**Professor Rochat will be teaching in the Department of French Studies in 2012-2013 and will direct the Junior Year For International Studies program in Geneva, Switzerland, in 2013-2014**
+**Professor Rochat is directing the Junior Year For International Studies program in Geneva, Switzerland, in 2013-2014**